Updated May 2022

 We have tried the following to help (child's name): (If you or the school have done anything extra to help your child, briefly state it here).

 This letter serves as my request and consent for a multi-factored evaluation of my child.
-Please provide me the name and telephone number of the person who will be forwarded this letter and who will be coordinating the MFE.
+Please provide me the name and telephone number of the person who will be forwarded this letter and who will be coordinating the initial evaluation.
 You can send me information or call me during the day at (daytime telephone number).

 I look forward to hearing from you within five school days of the date you receive this letter.
 Thank you for your help.